gutenbergtools/gutenbergsite/site/help/new_website.md

 1. Bookshelf editing is not currently available.
 Bookshelves only have older entries.
 Most bookshelves had not been updated recently anyway, and we hope to add bookshelf editing capabilities soon.
 Status: Under development.
 2. Need to remove mention of https://www.gutenberg.org/wiki/Gutenberg:Help_on_Bibliographic_Record_Page from bibrec (help text, appears 4x on each bibrec page).
 3. OPDS catalog (for offline readers) does not seem to be part of the new site, but should be in Offline Catalogs (https://www.gutenberg.org/ebooks/offline_catalogs.html).
 Status: It would help if someone told us where it used to be.
 4. "Top" lists are not being updated. https://www.gutenberg.org/browse/scores/top .. this is likely due to changes in the logfiles.
-Status: being investigated.
+Status: Logfiles from the new servers are not being made available for analysis; iBiblio needs to help with this.

 ### User interface and user experience issues
 1. Display issues on book landing pages (such as https://www.gutenberg.org/ebooks/1342) and search output pages (such as https://www.gutenberg.org/ebooks/1342/also/).
 The top of the content is too high, going behind the main top menu bar.
 Status: CSS issue; working on it.